maciejczarnacki/blinkerboard/README.md

 pip install mediapipe
 ```

 Additionally, the OpenCV, Tkinter, pillow, pyttsx3 and numpy packages are needed to run the app.py.
 OpenCV and numpy install automatically as mediapipe dependencies.
-Tkinter is a package that supports window applications written in Python. pyttsx3 package is used for speach synthesis.
+Tkinter is a package that supports window applications written in Python. pyttsx3 package is used for speech synthesis.

 ### How to use BlinkerBoard